brewingcode/pug-pack/README.md

 ## pugs

-A CLI to run `pug` in the context of your local pug-pack installation:
+A CLI to run `pug` in the context of your local pug-pack installation. `src` in this context is the `pug-pack/src` directory itself, not your own `src` directory.

 ```
 $ pugs -h